eddyerburgh/notes/conventions.md

    > _Note: this approach can be improved further by storing results in two single variables._

-8. Write em dashes without spaces on either side:
+8. Use em dashes without a space on either side:

    > Linux is a **monolithic kernel**—it runs as a single process in a single address space.

 9. Capitalize figures and tables when referencing them in the text:

-   > see Figure 1.
+   > For more information, see Figure 1.

-10. Append _es_ to plural form of initialisms that end in s:
+10. Append _es_ to the plural form of an initialism that end in s:

-    > OSes, like Linux, ...

-11. Reference characters by name, followed by the character encased in parentheses and quotation marks:

-    > The root (\"/\") directory.
+    > The last mainstream cooperative OSes were Mac OS 9 and Windows 3.1.
+    > Single-homed ASes connect to another AS via a single exit.

-12. Use ID, IDs, UID, and UIDs:
+11. Use ID, IDs, UID, and UIDs:

   > The next step is to allocate a new UID.

 ## Math

 1. Use MathJax for formulas, variables, and functions:

   > BFS runs in $$O(n + m)$$ time on a graph of $$n$$ vertices and $$m$$ edges

 2. Use angle brackets (\"<\>\") for tuples written in text: